Ole Kristian Furuseth: International breakthrough

 Results improved again in the 1994–95 season.
 Although he opened with a 23rd place in giant slalom in Tignes in December, he achieved fourth place in slalom the next day.
 In slalom he recorded two third places; in Kitzbühel in January and Furano in February; he then won his last race for the season, in Bormio in March.
 In the 1995–96 World Cup he was disqualified in most of his races, failing to reach the podium.
-He participated in the 1996 World Championships, postponed from 1995, and finished seventh in the slalom race which was won by fellow countryman Tom Stiansen.
-He performed slightly better in 1996–97, with one third place in slalom in Shigakogen in March and a fourth place at the 1997 World Championships as highlights.
+He participated in the 1996 World Championships, postponed from 1995, and finished seventh in the slalom race.
+He performed slightly better in 1996–97, with one third place in slalom in Shigakogen in March and a fourth place at the 1997 World Championships - a race won by fellow countryman Tom Stiansen - as highlights.

 From the 1997–98 season, Furuseth competed exclusively in slalom.
 He opened with a thirteenth place in Park City in November, but improved gradually until reaching third in Kitzbühel in January.
 Then, in February he won a silver medal at the 1998 Winter Olympics, only defeated by fellow countryman Hans Petter Buraas.
 A World Cup victory in Yongpyong on 1 March rounded off a successful season.
 A mediocre 1998–99 season followed, but in 1999–2000 fully reinvigorated his career, achieving two fourth places, one third places, three-second places and one victory in the World Cup.
 The victory was his last race of the season, Bormio in March.
 He reached old heights with a second place in the Slalom Cup.

 However, the results were not followed up in the 2000–01 season.
 A fifth place in Åre in February was his best World Cup result; also he finished eleventh at the 2001 World Championships.
 Following the 2001–02 season, where he only reached the top ten once during the season, namely in the 2002 Winter Olympics, Furuseth retired from active alpine skiing.